vherrmann/minlogpad/README.md

 **Live demo at https://minlogpad.valentin-herrmann.de/.**

 ## Features

 * Graphical mode (using TigerVNC/NoVNC) and text mode (using ttyd)
+* Nix flake for easy access of the preconfigured emacs
 * Hot spares for fresh sessions (with emacs already prestarted)
 * Cold spares for already existing sessions (with X, but not emacs, already prestarted)